This is not an official site of The Church of Jesus Christ of Latter-day Saints

 I’m a host and tour guide on temple square.
 Many guests ask this same question.
-“Why is the angel Moroni always facing East when placed the temples?”
-Also the corner stone is always placed on the South East side.
-Could you please help answer this question.
-I enjoy reading your site & have learned answers to many question asked during my tours.
+“Why is the angel Moroni always facing east when placed on the temples?”
+Also the corner stone is always placed on the southeast side.
+Could you please help answer this question?
+I enjoy reading your site and have learned answers to many question asked during my tours.
 Thanks for your help.
 I also thank you for answering a very personal question asked a few weeks ago concerning my deceased mother.
 May God bless you.

 Dear Joann,